neos/neos-development-collection/Neos.ContentGraph.PostgreSQLAdapter/ARCHITECTURE.md

 First, I think there are two "modes" in which the Neos CR can act:

- - read heavy -> regular usage of the Neos backend and frontend rendering
+ - read heavy -> regular usage of the Neos backend editing and frontend rendering
- - write heavy -> during site imports or importers creating lots of nodes but does not perform a single rendering action
+ - write heavy -> during site imports or importers creating lots of nodes (with no rendering actions)

 (I need more examples here to get a better understanding.)